Martsyalis/i-travel-server/README.md

-# I-Travel-server
+# Travel Share Server

-A Server to support the i-Travel app.
+A Server to support the travel share app.

 An app that lets you explore the wide world of travel with pictures and stories from people who have traveled there.